CLOSE SEARCH

 A cease and desist letter is an important, formal legal letter which is used to warn the recipient to stop engaging in specific activities that are infringing your legal rights.
 The desist aspect is to demand (with appropriate assurances) that there is no future repeat of the breach.
 The letter will also typically set out the consequences of failure to comply with demands in the letter.

-The most common uses are for unlawful infringement of IP rights such as copyright infringement, counterfeit goods, cybersquatting, defamation, online harassment or breach of restrictive covenants by an ex-employee.
+The most common uses are for unlawful infringement of IP rights such as copyright infringement, counterfeit goods, cybersquatting, defamation, electronic communication amounting to harrasment, online social media platforms amounting to harrasment or breach of restrictive covenants by an ex-employee.

 A well-crafted cease and desist letter should clearly and accurately state: